New Jersey DWI Attorneys

 If you've been arrested for a New Jersey DWI it's important that you hire an experienced attorney who understands DWI law and will aggressively fight for your rights.
-The lawyers of Levow DWI Law are a group of four DWI trial attorneys dedicated to DWI / DUI defense.
-By limiting our practice to DWI, we know the nuances of the practice and the case law, the judges and the prosecutors, and most importantly we know how to deal with all of the circumstances that arise with a DWI arrest in New Jersey.
+The lawyers of Levow DWI Law, P.C. are a group of DWI trial attorneys dedicated to DWI / DUI defense.
+We know the nuances of the practice and the case law, the judges and the prosecutors, and most importantly we know how to deal with all of the circumstances that arise with a DWI arrest in New Jersey.
 Our practice area is the entire state of New Jersey.
 North and south, east and west, we are known by the judges and prosecutors in all 21 New Jersey counties and 566 localities as aggressive DWI attorneys who leave no stone unturned when defending our clients.

-We are the only law firm in New Jersey to own both the original breath testing machine, the Draeger® Breathalyzer 900, and the newer Draeger Alcotest® 7110 MKIII-C, which is the breath testing machine currently in use in New Jersey.
+We were the first law firm in New Jersey to own both the original breath testing machine, the Draeger® Breathalyzer 900, and the newer Draeger Alcotest® 7110 MKIII-C, which is the breath testing machine currently in use in New Jersey.
 All of our lawyers have undergone the Draeger factory certification training on the Alcotest®.
-Levow DWI Law also owns the Draeger® Breathalyzer 900, which was discontinued between 2005 and 2009 in favor of the Alcotest.
+Levow DWI Law, P.C. also owns the Draeger® Breathalyzer 900, which was discontinued between 2005 and 2009 in favor of the Alcotest.

 Evan Levow represented the lead defendant in State v.
 Chun, the most important DWI case in New Jersey history.
 Chun set the standard for DWI defense and prosecution in New Jersey and has also affected national protocol.